learn-co-students/linear-regression-pair-west-ds-082420/README.md

 In our latest model, we find that each additional year of average schooling is associated with 1.4 years of added life expectancy.
 However it is challenging to interpret whether it is schooling that is actually having the impact.
 Schooling is highly correlated with Income_Composition_of_Resources ("Human Development Index in terms of income composition of resources") so it is very possible that schooling is the result of some underlying factor that also impacts life expectancy, rather than schooling impacting life expectancy directly.

-### 4. Further exercises
+### 4. Appendix

-# Appendix
 Things we have not done in this lesson, but that you should consider in your project:

-More robust cleaning (possible imputation of missing values, principled exclusion of some data)
+- More robust cleaning (possible imputation of missing values, principled exclusion of some data)
-Feature scaling
+- Feature scaling
-Nearest-neighbors approach (requires more complex feature engineering)
+- Nearest-neighbors approach (requires more complex feature engineering)
-Pulling information from external resources
+- Pulling information from external resources
-Removing independent variables if you determine that they are causing too high of multicollinearity
+- Removing independent variables if you determine that they are causing too high of multicollinearity
-Setting up functions so the code is not so repetitive
+- Setting up functions so the code is not so repetitive